 We completed the loop, passing by several small waterfalls, and this time as we headed back to our car, we followed signs for two different overlooks.
 My favorite was the last one we visited, Elephant Head.
 We reached the overlook right as the sun was disappearing behind the mountains to the West, and the trees were bright in their colors just as they were the night before at sunset.
 Today had been nothing like we had planned, and yet everything we had wanted it to be.

 So, if you’re wondering if you should visit the White Mountains in the fall, the answer is a resounding YES!
-We highly recommend going in the second week of October.
+We highly recommend going during peak colors — though you will have to have a little flexibility depending on when that occurs each year.
 We also recommend bringing winter gear.
 We weren’t quite as prepared as we should have been for that.
 And if you find yourself trying to hike on Columbus Day weekend…be lucky! 😉